 Ben joined McCarter East PLLC in January 2017 as an associate attorney and became a partner in February 2022.
 Although not originally from Middle Tennessee, he has developed a passion and love for Murfreesboro and the surrounding area.

 Originally from Paris, Kentucky, a small town near Lexington, Ben attended Samford University in Birmingham, Alabama for his undergraduate degree.
 He met his wife, Caroline, at Samford.
 She was born and raised in Murfreesboro, and they returned to her hometown to start and raise their family.

-After graduating from Samford, Ben attended law school at the University of Memphis Cecil C. Humphreys School of Law.
-During that time, he served on the Editorial Board of the University of Memphis Law Review as Senior Articles Editor, and his Note was chosen for publication in Volume 46 of the Law Review.
-Ben also received the CALI Award for the top grade in Criminal Law, Administrative Law, and Food & Drug Law.
+After graduating from Samford in May 2013, Ben attended the University of Memphis Cecil C. Humphreys School of Law.
+During law school, he served on the Editorial Board of the University of Memphis Law Review as Senior Articles Editor, and his Note was chosen for publication in Volume 46 of the Law Review.
+He also received various accolades for his pro bono and classroom work, including the CALI Award for the top grade in Criminal Law, Administrative Law, and Food & Drug Law.

 Tennessee Bar Association

 Rutherford/Cannon County Bar Association